bolrog/d2dx/README.md

   You are running the download version of Diablo II from blizzard.com.
 Upgrade to 1.14d.

 ## Release history

+### 0.99.329b
+  - Add support for 1024x768, tested with MedianXL which now seems to work.
+  - Fix window being re-centered by the game even if user moved it.
+  - Fix occasional crash introduced in 0.99.329.

 ### 0.99.329
   - Add support for 640x480 mode, and polish behavior around in-game resolution switching.